 In Section 2, we derive an ontology from influences towards strain, which is the basis of the following user and data requirements.
-First, the user centred development is described in section 3.
-Thereafter the context of use is described; this includes consideration of risk factors from an ergonomic and psychological point of view.
-To describe the usage requirements first the three use cases to be considered within the WorkingAge project are discussed in general here.
+First, the user requirements are described in Section 2.1.
+This includes consideration of risk factors from an ergonomic and psychological point of view.
+Finally, suggestions for the WorkingAge project are derived.
+Second, the use case requirements are describes in Section 2.2.
+The three use cases to be considered within the WorkingAge project are discussed in general here.
 This includes a basic ergonomic analysis of the work tasks regarding to their strain types and a general task description.
-Thereafter a user survey is performed, in which potential users described their wishes and ideas about the WorkingAge system.
-Finally, suggestions for the WorkingAge project are derived.
 A concluding summary for the WorkingAge tool finishes this section.

-Section 4 then introduces the system concept.
+Section 3 then introduces the system concept.
 The main concept and the components are discussed here.
 The system requires the communication of several sensors with the WorkingAge tool via a data cloud.
 Besides its functionality of measuring the working person's condition, the system should be able to, for example, give information about data quality.